rsksmart/devportal-1.0/tutorials/ethereum-devs/port-ethereum-dapps.md

 #### Testnet and Faucet

-First, we need to obtain an account on RSK Testnet and get some test RSK tokens from the testnet Faucet.
+First, we need to obtain an account on RSK Testnet and get some tR-BTC from the Testnet faucet.

 **Create new Account with MetaMask**